Care to take a listen?

 Always exploring his creativity and engaging in new projects, Dre Hill is the host and producer for two podcasts of his own inception.
 “What the Hill” explores the black experience from the perspective of college students, delving into intersectionality and issues faced from both outside and within the black community.
 “Daily Dose With Dre Hill” is a short burst of light-hearted advice, inspiration, motivation, and tough love in short, easily digestible episodes.

-Still Know My Value – Daily Dose With Dre Hill
+On Invalidation (Not so Safe Spaces) – Daily Dose With Dre Hill

 Black History Month – What The Hill

 February is the shortest month of the year.
 It's also Black History Month.
 Hosts, Dre Hill and Heaven Hart sat down with their university's newspaper staff to have a discussion about the importance of black history.
 In studio, the duo expanded the conversation touching on the difficulties of factual education due to history erasure, films and documentaries, and history being made within this decade.
 There's more to black history than MLK Jr., Malcolm X, and Rosa Parks.
 Resources: bit.ly/ANTIRACISMRESOURCES When They See Us (Netflix) Time: The Kalief Browder Story (Netflix) Record date: February 27, 2020